-“No peas, no weevil” ban now in place in Wairarapa
+“No peas, no weevil” ban lifted in Wairarapa

 The Ministry for Primary Industries (MPI) has today (27 July 2016) placed a ban on growing peas within a specified area and placed controls on moving pea material (seed and untreated pea straw) within, in and out of this area for the next two years.